Diploma in Aerospace Engineering (N65)

 In addition, with green aviation concepts integrated into the AEG curriculum, you can contribute significantly to environmental sustainability efforts within the aerospace sector!

-You can also choose the Mechanical specialisation to learn about the fundamentals of engineering system design, aircraft structures and materials, as well as aircraft maintenance practices.
+• Mechanical Learn about engineering system design, aircraft structures and materials, advanced thermofluids, and aircraft maintenance practices.

 Our strong links with the industry will provide you with real-world learning experiences.
-With some modules co-developed and co-delivered by our industry partners, you will be able to gain valuable insights into the trends that are shaping the aerospace industry.
+With some modules co-developed and co-delivered by our industry partners, you will gain valuable insights into the trends that are shaping the aerospace sector.

-You will also get opportunities to apply your skills on integrated and capstone projects to solve real-world problems.
+You will also get opportunities to apply your skills on projects to solve real-world problems.
 For example, you will even get to design and build an unmanned aerial vehicle!

 Students who are interested to get their Private Pilot Licence (PPL) can choose to participate in the Singapore Youth Flying Club PPL Course as their internship.